bluesrocker22/fetch_senders/Readme.md

 This script is created to fetch all sender addresses from IMAP folder from specified period

-Necessary arguments needs to specified in config.py file
+Necessary arguments needs to be specified in config.py file

 Script fetch addresses from the single 'From' header of e-mail and split this information to 2 columns in csv